 Contributions should conform to the general editorial style of the journal.
+Typical articles may be viewed by going to http://journals.iucr.org/a/sample_issue.html.

 2.1.
 Research Papers

 Full-length Research Papers should not normally exceed 15 journal pages (about 15 000 words).